pactus-project/pactus.org/website/_posts/2023-05-09-announcement-testnet-1.md

 ## Overview

 The Pactus blockchain Testnet-1 is now available for participation.
-This version simulates the mainnet environment and evaluate the system's performance, stability, and security in a controlled environment.
+This version simulates the Mainnet environment and evaluate the system's performance, stability, and security in a controlled environment.
 The primary goal of this version of Testnet is to determine the efficient and secure committee size for the Mainnet.

 ## Key Aspects

-- Simulating the mainnet environment
+- Simulating the Mainnet environment
 - Determining the actual block creation time
 - Assessing the staking mechanism and consensus protocol
+- Evaluating network usage under different loads
+- Evaluating the syncing process for new nodes joining the network
 - Ensuring network stability with over 1000 validators
 - Evaluating transaction performance
 - Conducting stress tests